-Following the comment period, a Final Environmental Impact Report/Environmental Impact Statement (Final EIR/EIS) will be prepared that includes responses to the comments on the January 2013 RDEIR/SDEIS and the revised sections of Chapter 4 of the RDEIR released on January 31, 2014.
+Final Environmental Impact Report/Environmental Impact Statement (Final EIR/EIS) is in preparation and includes responses to the comments on the January 2013 RDEIR/SDEIS and the revised sections of Chapter 4 of the RDEIR released on January 31, 2014.
 The Final EIR/EIS will also identify a preferred alternative and will be available in Spring 2015.

 This website was last updated February 10, 2015.
 Recent updates are indicated by the icon.